-But the visionary inventor typically does not understand what a scaled-up organization should look like, the needed product support structure, how to finance a company, and how the back office should function.
+But the visionary inventor rarely understands what a scaled-up organization should look like, the needed product support structure, how to finance a company, and how the back office should function.
 Inventors do not need to understand these things—it is not their area of expertise.
 So they must surround themselves with people who can help to grow the organization at the right velocity, ultimately allowing the company to grow into a more mature and sustainable business.

 How can start-ups find the right company leadership to help them grow?

 LOU: The angel investor typically becomes the CEO.
 They’ve done this before and, typically, have scaled several companies.
-They have connections who they can call in to help and can bounce ideas off other people in the space because they have a large network.
-The angel investor has a pattern of success and trusts that they are making a good investment because they have a seat at the table and will play a key role in navigating the company.
+They have connections who they can call in to help and can bounce ideas off other people in the space because they have an extensive network.
+The angel investor has a pattern of success and trusts that they are making an excellent investment because they have a seat at the table and will play a key role in navigating the company.

 How can start-ups compete within this tight technology labor market?

 LOU: It’s the pitch, the vision, and the business case.
-No one is going to join your team unless you have a compelling vision for success.
+No one is going to join your team unless you have an interesting vision for success.
 The founder has put a great deal of hard work into developing the thing—now they have to put in just as much work to show the world the value of their development.

 How can more established organizations maintain innovation velocity?

-LOU: It’s tough and that’s exactly where I am at Q2ebanking.
-When I joined the company, it was pre-IPO and I was employee number 286.
+LOU: It’s tough, and that’s exactly where I am at Q2ebanking.
+When I joined the company, it was pre-IPO, and I was employee number 286.
 Today we have 1,500 employees, and our stock has gone from $13 to $90.
 We had a million users then, and now we have 15 million.
 We had 240 servers, now we have 10,000.
 We’ve been on a huge growth curve, but we’ve been able to stay innovative because we have our original CTO.
-He doesn’t like constraints like budgets and planned work get in the way of new innovation.
-He reads an article about something that another innovate company is doing and he immediately finds a place where it solves a problem for us and wants to start incorporating it now.
+He doesn’t like constraints like budgets and planned work impede innovation.
+He reads an article about something that another innovative company is doing and he immediately finds a place where it solves a problem for us and wants to incorporate it now.
 The challenge is how to keep up and finish the last thing while now start this new thing.

-Strong DevOps is one of the ways we have been able to support rapid innovation while maintaining product quality and very high levels of security.
+Strong DevOps is one way we have been able to support rapid innovation while maintaining product quality and top levels of security.
 I have people who sit in the development teams.
-This allows us to fix performance, reliability, or quality issues up front, and it’s so much less expensive and faster than waiting until the new development is passed off to the production department.
+This allows us to fix performance, reliability, or quality issues upfront, and it’s so much less expensive and faster than waiting until we pass the new development off to the production department.

-We’ve actually accelerated cycles of delivering innovations to customers by getting more programmatic with our nonfunctional requirements, like testing and security.
-We are able to fix problems quickly and cheaply, and allow highly-quality innovations to speed through our system.
+We’ve accelerated cycles of delivering innovations to customers by getting more programmatic with our nonfunctional requirements, like testing and security.
+We can fix problems quickly and cheaply, and allow highly quality innovations to speed through our system.

 How has cloud computing helped innovation speed?

 So to us, it’s no different whether we’re hosting in our own data center or in the public cloud.
-However, I do have a lot of hard infrastructure footprint within our own data centers, and that’s a disadvantage.
-But I can’t always achieve ROI because it’s actually not cheaper for me to go to the cloud, but the cloud does help to improve innovation speed.
-When we deploy in the public cloud, I don’t have to procure physical infrastructure and wait for installation: I can simply push a button, and the cloud is ready to go inside of fifteen minutes.
+However, I have a lot of hard infrastructure footprint within our own data centers, and that’s a disadvantage.
+But I can’t always achieve ROI because it’s actually not cheaper for me to go to the cloud, but the cloud helps to improve innovation speed.
+When we deploy in the public cloud, I don’t have to buy physical infrastructure and wait for installation: I can push a button, and the cloud is ready to go inside of fifteen minutes.

-Why do you maintain your own data centers in addition to utilizing the public cloud?
+Why do you maintain your own data centers besides utilizing the public cloud?

 My data centers are less expensive than paying for monthly public cloud space.
-However, if I had elastic workloads, then I could maybe use that elasticity to save costs, provided that the application would let me do it.
-It would be beneficial if I only had to pay for exactly what I need in a given month; however, not all of our applications are like this.
+However, if I had elastic workloads, then I might use that elasticity to save costs, provided that the application would let me do it.
+It would be beneficial if I only had to pay for exactly what I need in a month; however, not all of our applications are like this.

 Our company, Sphere Software (https://sphereinc.com), is the sponsor and organizer of Techdebates.org and also finds great value in these follow-up discussions with industry experts.
-Sphere is a technology consulting and solutions company.
-Everything we do is designed to accelerate your business, remove technical constraints and eliminate staffing bottlenecks.
+The sphere is a technology consulting and solutions company.
+Everything we do is designed to accelerate your business, remove technical constraints, and eliminate staffing bottlenecks.